JBZoo/CSV-Blueprint/README.md

   encoding: utf-8                       # (Experimental) Only utf-8, utf-16, utf-32.
   bom: false                            # (Experimental) If the file has a BOM (Byte Order Mark) at the beginning.

+# Structural rules for the CSV file.
+These rules are applied to the entire CSV file.
+# They are not(!) related to the data in the columns.
+# You can skip this section if you don't need to override the default values.
+structural_rules: # Here are default values.
+  strict_column_order: true             # Ensure columns in CSV follow the same order as defined in this YML schema.
+It works only if "csv.header" is true.
+  allow_extra_columns: false            # Allow CSV files to have more columns than specified in this YML schema.

 # Description of each column in CSV.
 # It is recommended to present each column in the same order as presented in the CSV file.